junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Sam is shaking his shoulder, looking more concerned than he already was when Cass walked into the portal.

-Dean blinks at his face blankly, shadows of Cass' face overlapping with Sam's, his brain is trying to catch up on the reality while half of his mind still stuck in the middle age town he left seconds ago.
+Dean blinks at his face blankly, shadows of Cass' face overlapping with Sam's, his brain is trying to catch up on the reality while half of his mind still stuck in the medieval town he left seconds ago.

 "You okay?"
 Sam asks, hands leaving his shoulder the moment he sits up, "Bad dream?"

 Dean rubs his neck and waist, "Yeah," he says, "not the best place to spend the night, you know."

-Sam examines him, really wants to point out that Impala seat usually wouldn't make a person scream angel's name in his dream, but ends up biting his tongue because he knows far too well Dean wouldn't say a thing.
+Sam examines him, really wants to point out that Impala seats usually don't make a person scream angel's name in his dream, but ends up biting his tongue because he knows far too well Dean wouldn't say a thing.

 "Any news?"
 Dean walks out of the car, still rubbing his back.
 The night is a little chilly.
 It's not entirely a lie that sleeping in the car is doing terrible things to his almost-forty-year-old spine.